 If we consider multiple waves beside the \ac{LoS} and the reflected wave of the two-ray channel model, then we obtain the ray tracing model \cite{RayTracing1}, \cite{RayTracing2}, \cite{RayTracing3}.
-This method determines the interaction of multiple radiated waves with the environment (e.g., buildings, floor, walls) before arriving to the receiver's antenna and requires a computational map of the area in which both the transmitter and the receiver operate.
-The accuracy of the ray tracing model increases when the map is more detailed and when more electromagnetic interactions are considered (e.g., reflection, refraction, diffraction).
+This method determines the interaction of multiple radiated waves with the environment (e.g. buildings, floor, walls) before arriving to the receiver's antenna and requires a computational map of the area in which both the transmitter and the receiver operate.
+The accuracy of the ray tracing model increases when the map is more detailed and when more electromagnetic interactions are considered (e.g. reflection, refraction, diffraction).
 However, this also increases the computational load.

-In many cases, a computational map of the region of interest can be difficult and costly to obtain.
-Indeed, this needs to describe not only the spatial configuration of the objects, but also the electromagnetic properties of the materials such as conductivity, dielectric permitivity, and magnetic permeability.
-In addition, the computational load of these types of methods can be large as they consider the electromagnetic interactions of the radiated waves with many objects in the environment.

-Let us discuss another deterministic channel model which is has been specially devised for indoor operations, and which also requires a map of the building as well as the position of both transceivers.
-This model draws a straight line between both nodes, counts the number of walls and floors crossed \cite{Sh3}, and then represents the losses due to those walls and floors as follows \cite{Sh4}:
+Let us discuss another deterministic channel model which has been specially devised for indoor operations, and which also requires a map of the building as well as the positions of both transceivers.
+This model draws a straight line between both nodes, counts the number of walls and floors crossed \cite{Sh3}, and then represents the losses due to those walls and floors as described in \cite{Sh4}.